Astor63/TPS-Mods/Work In Progress/Character Change/All Characters/ReadMe.md

 ## [Character Change] Throw Grenade in FFYL

-- As the title suggests it, now you can throw grenades when you are in FFYL, and with any character.
+- As the title suggests it, now you can throw grenades while in *Fight For Your Live*, and with any character.

 * * * * *